XYangXRay/ganrec/ganrec/SSIM.md

 | ------- | ---- | ------------------ | ------------------ | ---------- |
 | False   | 100  | 0.5443984270095825 | 3.8580539226531982 | 0.4052531  |
 | True    | 100  | 0.5837660431861877 | 3.623978853225708  | 0.24803953 |

+# For simulation spheres

+For the simulation data,

+1. without initializing the model with previously trained
+2. 500 iteration
+3. result:

+Noise to signal ratio is [28.46919],

+SSIM between the input image and the reconstructed image is [0.9556593]